 “Just breathe.”
 “Take a breath.”
 “Relax.”
 Whenever a stressful situation arises, someone is always quick to offer one of these helpful tips, but sometimes that feels easier said than done.
-The pandemic has brought steep learning curves and greater obstacles to our already over-scheduled lives.
-Taking that breath, though, it really can help you navigate your stress.
+Taking that breath, though, can really help you navigate your stress.
 Here are 7 breathing exercises to help you relax and improve your general health.

 1. Deep Breathing

 We have all heard someone say, “Take a deep breath,” and here's why.
 It prevents air from trapping in the lungs, which can cause shortness of breath.
 Shortness of breath can be a symptom of or lead to anxiety.
 Here is how to do it: With an erect posture, pull your shoulders back to expand your chest.
 Take a slow, deep breath through your nose.
 Hold it for a count of five and then slowly try to exhale all of the air through your nose.
 Concentrate on pushing out every last drop.
 This is deep “cleaning” for the lungs.
 Repeat for 3-5 minutes.

 With this technique, you focus on maintaining an equal length for your inhales and exhales.
 Choose a length that is easy to maintain and won’t cause you to rush, such as 3-5 seconds per inhale and exhale.
 Just as with deep breathing, expand your chest and breathe in gently through your nose.
 Count the seconds in your mind.
 Pause briefly after the inhale and then breathe out for an equal number of seconds.
 Pause.
 Repeat for 3-5 minutes.
 Focusing on the equal length of breaths and pacing is calming because it causes the mind to focus on something besides your thoughts.
 This breathing technique is a form of meditation.

 3. Alternate Nostril Breathing